 Froese is an alumnus of Seattle Pacific University’s MFA in Creative Writing program.
-He’s taught Creative Writing to American undergraduates in Uganda, and taught American Literature to Ugandan graduate students, a lecturing assignment which currently brings him back to Africa annually.
+He teaches Literature and Creative Writing to undergraduate students in Canada, and also teaches American Literature to Ugandan post-graduate students, a lecturing assignment which brings him back to Africa annually.

 He’s been a guest speaker at various conferences and gatherings.

 For 10 years, he wrote a regular column for Christian Week, a publication serving Canada’s Christian community.

 Froese has also partnered in the work of his wife, Dr. Jean Chamberlain Froese, an Order of Canada recipient who is the founding director of Save the Mothers.
 This is to raise awareness about the more than 200,000 women who perish annually from preventable complications of pregnancy and childbirth.

 In 2009, Froese’s book Ninety-Nine Windows: Reflections of a Reporter from Arabia to Africa and Other Roads Less Travelled was awarded Best Book (Culture) by the Canadian writers’ organization The Word Guild.
 In 2017, Froese was chair of the board of the directors of this organization which serves writers in Canada who write with a Christian worldview.

-In 2007, at Uganda Christian University, Froese coordinated the birth of the Standard, which remains the only regularly-published university paper in Uganda.
+In 2007, at Uganda Christian University, Froese coordinated the birth of the Standard, which, until 2020, had been the only regularly-published university newspaper in the nation of Uganda.

 His ongoing interest in photography has also led him to photograph much of Canada and parts of Europe in addition to his overseas homes in the Middle East and Africa.